reubencopley/-BEEFS-/LOG/LogOfHR.md

 ###What do you think you are doing to interpretation when you insert into/work in digital environment?
 ###Decision on/of encoding?
 Affirming/ambivalent?

+When converting ee cummings' poem into markdown, the most aparent issues faced were when it came to creating a set amount of spacing to better create a fascimile (style).
+Also, the inclusion of backslashes in order to let the computer know that the function of each key is mere but the unit itself definitely added contetn that (obviosuly) was not present on the original, therefore, changing the poem into the digital added more material.

 Joey’s comment on note 60 sentence.
 The totality of Digital as encompassing.
 Digital as capitalism, that which cannot be emulated, preserved, digitized?
 Digitization efforts.
 Even if everything can be digitized, will it be?
 Digital insecurity?
 What do we not want to digitize?
 Interaction – what does that word mean?
 Lev Manovich in his influential The Language of New Media.